 - Ms Tonianne Dwyer (Chair);

 - · Mr Murray Jordan; and

-- Ms Anne Brennan.
+- Mr Peter Birtles.

 Details of their qualifications and attendance at meetings during the past financial year can be found in our Annual Report within the Directors' Report.
+Mr Birtles replaced Ms Brennan as a member of the ARCC on 1 August 2019.

 The Company's Risk and Assurance function, with oversight from the ARCC, implements a continuous process of communication with internal stakeholders regarding financial and non-financial risks.
-It also periodically (and at least annually, including in FY19) conducts a risk profiling exercise, which examines the Group's external and internal environments and maps out the Group's key strategic and operational risks and ascertains that management has in place a framework to manage risk, particularly significant risks.
+It also periodically (and at least annually, including in FY20) conducts a risk profiling exercise, which examines the Group's external and internal environments and maps out the Group's key strategic and operational risks and ascertains that management has in place a framework to manage risk, particularly significant risks, and whether the Company is operating with due regard to the risk appetite set by the Board.
 This process and outcomes are reviewed by the ARCC and inform Metcash's material business risks disclosure in its Annual Report, the internal audit program for the following period and matters to be addressed as part of strategic planning.

 Metcash's approach to risk oversight and management of material business risks is summarised in our Risk Management Policy which can be found on our website www.metcash.com under the heading 'Corporate Information' in the Investor Centre.
-The ARCC reviews the Risk Management Policy annually (including in FY19).
+The ARCC reviews the Risk Management Policy annually (including in FY20).
 The Group's risk management philosophy and practices are documented more fully in the Metcash Risk Management Framework and Guidelines.